xamcost/anafit/README.rst

 Matplotlib and PyQt5:
    When called, Anafit menu, based on `PyQt5`_, will appear as a new button in the `matplotlib`_ figure toolbar.
 However, this requires Qt5Agg as matplotlib’s backend.
-If it is not the backend you’re using, importing anafit will switch your actual backend to Qt5Agg, destroying all figures already constructed during your session.
+   WARNING : When imported, anafit will switch your actual backend to Qt5Agg, destroying all figures already constructed during your session.

 Other packages:
    To fit, Anafit uses scipy.optimize.curve_fit function from `scipy`_ module.